-Windows 8.1 adds a multitude of functionalities that just allow users pick the right version that suits their needs.
-Microsoft, a few days ago just put up comparison chart that lists all the features along with new tools available in different versions of Windows 8.1 (Windows RT 8.1, Windows 8.1 Edition, Windows 8.1 Pro Edition, and Windows 8.1 Enterprise Edition).
+Windows 8.1 adds a multitude of functionalities that just allow users to pick the right version that suits their needs.
+Microsoft, a few days ago just put up a comparison chart that lists all the features along with new tools available in different versions of Windows 8.1 (Windows RT 8.1, Windows 8.1 Edition, Windows 8.1 Pro Edition, and Windows 8.1 Enterprise Edition).
 Windows RT 8.1 is only for OEMs, so you won’t be able to install it on your own.

 Windows 8.1 Editions Comparison Chart

 Click on the image to see the full enlarged image.
 Looking at the chart, you can find two things or possibly the features retained in all the upcoming versions of Windows 8.1 include,